-In our previous tutorial we covered how to create your DaCast channel.
-Now we’re going to look at how to completer your DaCast live streaming encoder setup.
+In our previous tutorial, we covered how to create your Dacast channel.
+Now we’re going to look at how to complete your Dacast live streaming encoder setup.
 This will require your video broadcast software, also known as your encoder.

 After you’ve created your channel, to start your broadcast you will need an encoding software and to complete the “Encoder Setup” portion in your channel settings.
 For live streaming encoders recommend Flash and Wirecast.
 For other alternatives, take a look through some of our other tutorial videos.

 Step 1 – Servers, Resolution and Multi Bit-Rates

 Start by choosing the best “Server” for you.
 This should be the one closest to your geographical location.